cyberseihis/bnnprint/write/paralel.md

 Table: Comparison of test split accuracies between the binary neural network models(BNN), ternary models(TNN), equivalant full precision networks and the multilayer perceptron classifiers evaluated in [@fn21](MLPC).

+As shown in the table above the binary and ternary networks achieve classification accuracies competitive with the ones by higher precision networks that have been implemented in printed electronics.
+This shows that the quality of their prediction should be acceptable for the applications they support.
+It should be noted that the number of neurons used by the BNNs and TNNs is about 10x the count of neurons of the higher precision networks in the comparison.

 ## Timing comparisons

 | dataset   |    combinatorial delay(ms) |    sequential delay(ms) |    sequential cycles |    total sequential delay(ms) |